OpenConext/OpenConext-deploy/README.md

 | mongo        | Install a mongo cluster  (has its own README)                                |
 | manage_provision_entities|Provision entities to Manage                                      |

-# Environment specific variables
+# Setting up your environment
 Many variables can be overridden to create a setup suitable for your needs.
+We will explain the setup here for one environment or for a multi-environment (OTAP for example) setup.

+## One environment

+## Multi-environment

 The environment should be placed in the directory environments_external.

 A script is available to provision a new environment.
 It will create a new environment directory under environments-external/ and it will create all necessary passwords and (self-signed) certificates.
 Replace <environment> with the name of the target.
 Replace <domain> with the domain of the target.